SkygearIO/skygear-doc/content/cli/schema.md

-`schema` subcommands help to add, rename and delete record fields -- the kind of schema operations that cannot be achieved via regular record handlers.
+`schema` sub-commands help to add, rename and delete record fields -- the kind of schema operations that cannot be achieved via regular record handlers.

-`schema` subcommands are provided as a convenient tool for simple schema operations and do not intended to be a full-featured database migration tool.
+`schema` sub-commands are provided as a convenient tool for simple schema operations and do not intended to be a full-featured database migration tool.
-If you need more sophisticated amendments on the database, remember you have full access to the underlying postgres db, you should feel free to write db script or use whatever tools like `psql` to fulfill your needs.
+If you need more sophisticated amendments on the database, remember you have full access to the underlying PostgreSQL db, you should feel free to write db script or use whatever tools like `psql` to fulfill your needs.
 Refer to database structure guide for more information on our internal table definitions.

-Managing record schema requires Skygear Server to be placed in dev mode or using a master key.
+Managing record schema requires Skygear Server to be placed in development mode or using a master key.

 # Fetch schema